Do you love to make insightful discoveries in education data and cutting-edge visualizations to display them?

 Choose one of the reports and create a graphical presentation that grabs the viewer’s attention – even before reading the report - and then entices the viewer to interact to follow up for more information.
 We provide data sets for each of these reports (with some additional data).
 Your mission is to design an innovative visualization that attracts the reader and expands the information presented in a meaningful way.

-Register by December 21st to get your data set and get started!
+Register by (Date Extended) December 28th to get your data set and get started!

 Check these out online using the links below: